How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 Do you offer psychotherapy?

-No, but as part of the recommendation process after completing an evaluation, Dr. Grahovec will refer to a therapist, if warranted, whom she believes may be a good fit for you/your child.
+No, but as part of the recommendation process after completing an evaluation, we will refer to a therapist, if warranted, whom we believe may be a good fit for you/your child.

 Do you offer consultation services?

-What types of patients does Dr. Grahovec evaluate?
+What types of patients does Blossoming Brains evaluate?

 Dr. Grahovec has experience evaluating individuals with a wide variety of developmental, neurological, and/or acquired conditions.
 These include conditions such as ADHD, Autism Spectrum Disorders, Concussion, Epilepsy, Genetic Disorders, Giftedness, Learning Disorders, Spina Bifida, Traumatic Brain Injury, etc.